First-order hyperbolic formulation of the pure tetrad teleparallel gravity theory: Abstract

 \section{Abstract}

-Motivated by numerically solving the Einstein field equations, we derive a first-order reduction of the second-order $ f(T) $-teleparallel gravity field equations in the pure-tetrad formulation (no spin connection).
-We then restrict our attention to the teleparallel equivalent of general relativity (TEGR) and propose a 3+1 decomposition of the governing equations that can be used in a computational code.
-We demonstrate that for the matter-free space-time the obtained system of first-order equations is equivalent to the tetrad reformulation of general relativity by Estabrook, Robinson, Wahlquist, and Buchman and Bardeen and therefore also admits a symmetric hyperbolic formulation.
-The structure of the 3+1 equations resembles a lot of similarities with the equations of relativistic electrodynamics and the recently proposed dGREM tetrad-reformulation of general relativity.
+\textit{ This paper presents a derivation of a first-order reduction and 3+1 decomposition of the teleparallel equivalent of general relativity (TEGR) in the pure-tetrad formulation (no spin connection).
+Our analysis demonstrates that in vacuum spacetimes, our 3+1 TEGR equations has the principal part of the differential operator equivalent to the one of tetrad reformulation of general relativity by Estabrook, Robinson, Wahlquist, and Buchman and Bardeen, and therefore the presented 3+1 decomposition of TEGR also admits a symmetric hyperbolic formulation, a desirable property for ensuring well-posedness of the initial value problem.
+Furthermore, the structure of the 3+1 equations possess a lot of similarities with the equations of relativistic electrodynamics and the recently proposed dGREM tetrad-reformulation of general relativity. }

 {\arabic{footnote}}

 \parindent{10pt}